thingsdb/ThingsPrompt/README.md

 positional arguments:
   {export,import}       sub-command help
-    export              export a collection
+    export              export a collection to file
-    import              export a collection
+    import              import a collection from file

 optional arguments:
   -h, --help            show this help message and exit